-Amending the search to "visual impact" leads to some 1,650 results on Westlaw and 1,870 on Lexis.
+Amending the search to "visual impact" leads to some 1,764 results on Westlaw and 1,305 judgments (plus other results) on Lexis+.

 While it would be possible to further edit the search and end up with a manageable number of cases to look at, it would still be difficult to know whether these were the only relevant authorities or the most important ones.